petelally/SuperOffRes/README.md

 Super-resolution reconstruction with unbalanced SSFP

 ## Content
-This repository contains a simple multifrequency reconstruction algorithm, as outlined in the paper: []
+This repository contains a simple multifrequency reconstruction algorithm, as outlined in the paper: Lally PJ, Matthews PM, Bangerter NK.
+Unbalanced SSFP for super-resolution in MRI.
+Magn Reson Med.
+2020;00:1–13. https://doi.org/10.1002/mrm.28593

 ## Structure
 * '/src': source code (written for MATLAB 2017a)